New England civil engineers strengthen expeditionary skills during Prime BEEF Field Training Exercise

-U.S. Air Force Airman 1st Class Brian Cordero, 102nd Civil Engineer Squadron, poses for a photo while participating in the 2024 Region One Prime Base Engineer Emergency Force (BEEF) Field Training Exercise on Fort Devens, Massachusetts, May 15, 2024.
+Air National Guardsmen from five civil engineer squadrons across New England participated in the 2024 Region One Prime Base Engineer Emergency Force (BEEF) Field Training Exercise (FTX) on Fort Devens, Massachusetts, May 11-17, 2024.

-“I've never done this before,” said Cordero.
-“It's awesome and it's really exciting.
-This hands-on training, being in the field, is definitely the best way to learn.”
+The exercise prepared engineers for the potential demands of the Agile Combat Employment environment.
+Participants strengthened their expeditionary and leadership skills while overcoming the challenges of stress and fatigue within unfamiliar and strenuous combat situations.

+“This event, to the best of my knowledge, is the largest and most complex regional combat skills event organically put on in the Air National Guard engineer enterprise,” said Master Sgt.
+Gregory Lewis, Prime Base Engineer Emergency Force Manager, 157th Civil Engineer Squadron (CES).
+“It is the first time the majority of New England CE units have collaborated at this scale, and it’s the first event that places Region One Engineers in a fully immersive simulated deployed environment.”

 |Date Taken: